A unifying approach to diffusive transport in annealed heterogeneous media: Simulation details

 We consider a fBm with generalized diffusion coefficient $D$ and Hurst exponent $H$ related to the anomalous diffusion exponent through $\alpha=2H$.
 The fBm is obtained by setting $C$ to be the covariance matrix of the fractional Gaussian noise

 The Cholesky decomposition of $C$ is performed to obtain the square root $\sqrt{C}$ in the form of a lower triangular matrix verifying $C=\sqrt{C}\sqrt{C}^\top$.
 The modulation matrix is the identity: $J=I$.
-Chosen parameters are with $D=1$, $\delta=1$, and $H=0.35$.
+The chosen parameters are $D=1$, $\delta=1$, and $H=0.35$.